How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment

 3. Technical Documentation Drafts Pre-populated documentation following the Annex IV structure.
 These are drafts (your legal and engineering teams should review and refine them), but they give you an 80% head start over starting from scratch.

-4. Remediation Roadmap A prioritised plan for closing compliance gaps, organised by deadline urgency and implementation complexity.
+4. Remediation Roadmap A prioritised plan for closing compliance gaps, ordered by what is due soonest and what will take longest to fix.

-5. Ongoing Compliance Dashboard After your initial assessment, AI Comply HQ provides a dashboard view of your compliance status, upcoming deadlines, and any regulatory updates that affect your obligations.
+5. Ongoing Compliance Dashboard After your initial assessment, your dashboard keeps tracking your compliance status, upcoming deadlines, and any regulatory updates that affect your obligations.

 Why Speed Matters: The August 2026 Deadline

-The August 2, 2026 deadline for high-risk AI system compliance is not negotiable.
-The enforcement consequences are severe: fines up to 15 million EUR or 3% of global annual turnover for non-compliance with high-risk system requirements, and up to 35 million EUR or 7% of turnover for prohibited practices.
+The August 2, 2026 deadline for high-risk AI system compliance does not move, and regulators have not built in a grace period for stragglers.
+The enforcement teeth are real: fines up to 15 million EUR or 3% of global annual turnover for non-compliance with high-risk system requirements, and up to 35 million EUR or 7% of turnover for prohibited practices.
 (See our full EU AI Act Fines and Enforcement breakdown.)

-But fines are only part of the picture.
-Non-compliance also carries:
+But the fines are only half of it.
+Non-compliance also drags along:

 - Market access risk.
 National market surveillance authorities can order the withdrawal or recall of non-compliant AI systems from the EU market.